 Keep it simple.
 Good ground beef, don’t mess around with it too much.
-I like beef, panko/breadcrumbs, onions, salt and pepper, and an egg (to bind everything together).
+I like beef, panko, onions, soy sauce, and an egg (to bind everything together).

-The gravy part is very personal.
+The gravy part is personal.
 Some people like it thick and rich, other people like it thinner.
-I like something just in the middle, a beef gravy (with a bit shoyu/soy sauce…because that’s how you do it local-style).
-If I’m feeling fancy, I add sliced mushrooms into the gravy.
+I like something in the middle, a beef gravy with onions and a bit soy sauce (because that’s how you do it local style).

 Where to get Loco Moco!

 You can find Loco Moco everywhere in Hawaii, no joke.
 Every diner, every plate lunch place, everyone has loco moco.
 And everyone’s has their favorites.

 Here are a few spots to get started:

 - Cafe 100 (Big Island) – Claim to fame as the one of the original inventors of Loco Moco!
 In addition to original loco moco, they have a bunch of variations on the dish like loco moco with Portuguese sausage (first photo at top of the post), ahi or mahi, and even chili loco moco.

 - Zippy’s (Oahu, Maui, Big Island) – Always can count on Zippy’s to have solid versions of all our local favorites.
 This is a one stop shop if you want to try a bunch of other local dishes like saimin and teri burgers.
 Full post on Zippy’s here.